-- There will be 12 graded hand-in homework assignments.
-Unless otherwise noted, these will be due on Sunday 11:59pm by upload to the D2L dropbox.
-Complete solutions will be posted on D2L. - No late homework is accepted.
-However, two of your lowest homework score will be dropped at the end of the semester. - Each assignment is worth 20 points.
+- There will be approximately 11 graded hand-in homework assignments.
+Unless otherwise noted, these will be due on Sunday by 11:59 pm via upload to a D2L dropbox.
+Complete solutions will be posted on D2L. - Each assignment is worth 20 points.
 Three problems per assignment will be graded, each out of a possible 6 earned points.
 The remaining 2 points are earned by completion of the assignment as a whole.
 With a few possible exceptions, the 6 points will be divided as follows: 4 points for the mathematical content of the solution, 2 points for communication. - For mathematical content, the scale is: - 4 Points: The solution is 100% correct. - 3 Points: The solution demonstrates a good understanding of the problem, but some small details are incorrect or missing. - 2 Points: The solution is largely incorrect, but there are some good ideas in it. - 1 Point: The problem was attempted, but no real progress was made towards a solution. - 0 Points: No attempt was made at a solution. - The communication scale is: - 2 Points: The solution is clear (in terms of both step-by-step logic and overall organization) and justified in sufficient detail.
 Written explanations are grammatical and given in complete sentences.

 - 1 Point: The solution is mostly clear, but some details are missing and/or written explanations are ungrammatical or given in sentence fragments. - 0 Points: The solution is mostly unclear and/or many details are missing and/or the solution is unprofessionally written. - The communication points will only be assigned if at least 2 points are earned on the mathematical content. - Format for Written Work: Each problem writeup must begin on a new sheet of paper and must begin with the full statement of the problem.
 Failure to do so with be reflected in the 2 pts for completion of the assignment.
-While you are encouraged to work through confusion with your classmates, your work must be written in your own words unless otherwise stated. - Your homework must be uploaded as a single pdf file to the D2L dropbox.
+While you are encouraged to discuss the problems with your classmates, your work must be written in your own words unless otherwise stated. - Your homework must be uploaded as a single pdf file to the D2L dropbox.
 There are several free apps to help with this including Genius Scan and CamScanner among others.
 Please make sure your scanned homework is legible before uploading.
-Scanned homework that cannot be read or that is uploaded as multiple files and/or in the wrong format (i.e., not a single pdf) will not be graded and given an automatic 0.
-Occasionally you may need to merge pdfs before uploading to D2L.
-There are several free online apps to do this as well, such as combinepdf.com.
+Scanned homework that cannot be read or that is uploaded as multiple files and/or in the wrong format (i.e., not a single pdf) will not be graded and given an automatic zero.
+Occasionally, you may need to merge pdfs before uploading to D2L.
+There are several free online apps to do this as well, such as combinepdf.com. - No late homework is accepted.
+However, your single lowest homework score will be dropped at the end of the semester.